BeastTheNinja/Learn_DSI_API_DB/README.md

 - If you change Prisma models, run `npx prisma generate` again and apply migrations as appropriate.
 - Use `bcrypt` for hashing passwords and `jsonwebtoken` (JWT) for auth tokens.
 Store JWT_SECRET securely.
 - If using TypeScript types for express middleware, ensure `@types/express` and `@types/node` are installed as devDependencies.
+- Inspect `prisma.config.ts` and the `prisma/` directory to understand how the schema, migrations, or seeds are organized in this repo.
+- Open the `src/` folder to see concrete examples of route handlers, auth middleware, and how the Prisma client is imported and instantiated.

 ---